Looking for great work from home ideas for moms?

 Some were fun…like reselling.

 While others were good for a time like MLM but really weren’t a good fit for me.

-This can be items that you find at thrift stores, flea markets or yard sales or even from retail store clearance shelves.
+These can be items that you find at thrift stores, flea markets yard sales, or even from retail store clearance shelves, (known as retail arbitrage).

-Items on the side of the road or on craigslist are also ways to source items.
+Items on the side of the road or Craigslist are also ways to source items.

 I have done all of these.

 A great way to get your feet wet when starting is to get rid of items you no longer want.

 My first introduction to selling online was my mother’s Barbie clothes collection from the 60’s.